 At Outsource Marketing, we are very fortunate to work with many inspiring leaders of small to mid-size companies.
 When the opportunity arises, we like to ask them a few questions about themselves, their career, and what they would like to share with aspiring leaders and entrepreneurs.
-Here is our second of our ongoing series of interviews – Mark Forward, Vice-President and General Manager of Concord Security.
+Here is the second of our ongoing series of interviews – Mark Forward, Vice-President and General Manager of Concord Security.

 Since joining Concord Security in 1992, you’ve moved from being a front-line employee into a senior leadership position.
 How does that experience help you manage day-to-day?

 I think it really comes down to perspective.
 As you alluded to in your question, my first role with Concord Security was as a Security Guard.
 But I moved quickly into other positions within the organization, and spent time in many departments, including payroll, accounting, human resources, sales, and account management.

 This experience across various disciplines really helps me understand how different departments need to work together in order for the organization to deliver upon the commitments it makes to customers.
 I more fully understand the different challenges and perspectives of various departments within Concord.
 I understand how they interface, and what’s required for them to work together, and not at cross purposes, to meet and hopefully exceed our customers’ expectations.

 The perspective I’ve developed as a result of wearing so many different hats at Concord Security has also proven to be tremendously helpful in managing our firm’s significant growth over the years.
 As an organization, we have a pretty good idea of where we are, and where we want to be.
 And I’m in the fortunate position of having a really good understanding of how each department needs to evolve and develop in order for us to achieve our business objectives.